 Again consider an increase in the price of imported oil.
 Clearly, under our assumptions the denominator of (6) does not vary with the price of oil.
-The numerator, however, will fall, since by (3) nominal gross output is determined solely by the money stock and the cost share of imported oil in gross output is expected to rise in response to an oil price increase (see Gordon 1984; Rotemberg and Woodford 1996).
+The numerator, however, will fall, since by (3) nominal gross output is determined solely by the money stock, and the cost share of imported oil in gross output is expected to rise in response to an oil price increase (see Gordon, 1984; Rotemberg and Woodford, 1996).
 Thus, the oil price shock lowers the price of value added, even as it raises the price of gross output.

-This stylized example illustrates that the "aggregate supply shock" analysis of oil price changes is questionable.
-Whereas "aggregate supply shocks" in the textbook model are stagflationary for value added, oil price increases may actually be deflationary.
-In this sense, in our example they are closer in spirit to "aggregate demand shocks" than to "aggregate supply shocks".17 How realistic is this counterexample?
+This stylized example illustrates that the aggregate-supply-shock analysis of oil price changes is questionable.
+Whereas aggregate-supply shocks in the textbook model are stagflationary for value added, oil price increases may actually be deflationary.
+In this sense, in our example they are closer in spirit to aggregate demand shocks than to aggregate supply shocks.
+They realistic is this counterexample?
 Clearly, to overturn our benchmark result would require a sufficiently sharp fall in real value added in response to an oil price shock, without a commensurate drop in the money stock.
 We now discuss several mechanisms by which oil price shocks may in principle generate a fall in the quantity of value added.

-Since oil shocks are not productivity shocks, the key to establishing that oil price shocks affect value added then must be showing that labor and capital inputs change in response to an oil price shock.18 One model that establishes such a link is the sectoral shifts model of Hamilton (1988).
-A related channel has been discussed by Bernanke (1983), who shows in a partial equilibrium model that oil price shocks will tend to lower value added, because firms will postpone investment as they attempt to find out whether the increase in the price of oil is transitory or permanent.
+Since oil shocks are not productivity shocks, the key to establishing that oil price shocks affect value added then must be showing that labor and capital inputs change in response to an oil price shock.
+One model that establishes such a link is the sectoral-shifts model of Hamilton (1988).
+A related channel has been discussed by Bernanke (1983), who shows in a partial-equilibrium model that oil price shocks will tend to lower value added, because firms will postpone investment as they attempt to find out whether the increase in the price of oil is transitory or permanent.

 Even if we accept the view that an oil price shock lowers real value added, however, there is no presumption that this shock will be stagflationary.
 First, consider the case of a fixed money supply.
 It is not enough to show that value added falls in response to an oil price shock.
 For the price of value added actually to rise when the money supply is fixed, value added must fall by more than the numerator in (6).
 More generally, the money supply will not be fixed.
 In that case, the direction of the change in the price deflator also depends on the Fed's reaction to the fall in value added.
-The optimal Fed behavior would be to contract the money supply in response to the fall in value added (see King and Goodfriend 1997).
-We already showed that indeed the Fed was conducting contractionary monetary policy at the time of the oil price shocks.
-Whether this monetary contraction would have been enough to stabilize the price level, as value added falls, is an empirical question.
-Either way, monetary policy plays a key role in
+The optimal Fed behavior would be to contract the money supply in response to the fall in value added (see King and Goodfriend, 1997).
+We have already shown that indeed the Fed was conducting contractionary monetary policy at the time of the oil price

-17 An additional factor that reinforces the "aggregate demand shock" interpretation is the transfer of purchasing power from the United States to OPEC (see Bruno and Sachs 1985).
+^{17.} An additional factor that reinforces the aggregate-demand-shock interpretation is the transfer of purchasing power from the United States to OPEC (see Bruno and Sachs, 1985).